markgregg/multi-select/README.md

 ## Properties
 * matchers - matchers to show in the control
 * dataSources - datasources available to the control
+* defaultComparison - default comparison symbol, defaults to =
+* and - the and symbol, defaults to &
+* or - the or symbol, defaults to -
 * defaultItemLimit - default number of items to show for each datasource in the dropdown
 * simpleOperation - only allow users to selct comparisons, no brackets or and or
 * onMatchersChanged - event for when the matchers change